The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 Update behavior:

-blockedEventStream updates whenever a call is blocked by consent guards.eventStream updates when a valid event is accepted for send/queue.flags, profile, and personalizations update from Experience API responses.canPersonalize updates whenever personalizations becomes defined or undefined.consent updates from defaults and optimization.consent(...).previewPanelAttached and previewPanelOpen are controlled by preview tooling and are preserved
+blockedEventStream updates whenever a call is blocked by consent guards.eventStream updates when a valid event is accepted for send/queue.flag(name) updates when the resolved value for that key changes.canOptimize updates whenever selectedOptimizations becomes defined or undefined.consent updates from defaults and optimization.consent(...).previewPanelAttached and previewPanelOpen are controlled by preview tooling and are preserved

 across reset().Example: read the latest snapshot synchronously: